iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Added ability to exclude some classes when creating content and hierarchies.

   New optional attributes [ContentInstancesOfSpecificClassesSpecification.excludedClasses]($presentation-common) and [InstanceNodesOfSpecificClassesSpecification.excludedClasses]($presentation-common) have been added to specify classes that could be excluded.
-This provides a convenient way describe what class instances should be excluded from content or hierarchy, e.g. `give me all bis.Element instances except bis.GeometricElement`.
+This provides a convenient way to describe what class instances should be excluded from content or hierarchy, e.g. `give me all bis.Element instances except bis.GeometricElement`.

 ## Changes to `Presentation` initialization in `@itwin/presentation-backend`